sugarlabs/musicblocks-v4/README.md

 The aim of the new architecture is modularity and extensibility.
 The idea is to create a core visual programming platform, and extend it with other features.

-- The source code for the components specific to the application wil reside in this [**musicblocks-v4**](https://github.com/sugarlabs/musicblocks-v4/) repository.
+- The source code for the components specific to the application resides in this [**musicblocks-v4**](https://github.com/sugarlabs/musicblocks-v4/) repository.

-- The source code for the programming framework will reside in the [**musicblocks-v4-lib**](https://github.com/sugarlabs/musicblocks-v4-lib/) repository.
+- The source code for the programming framework resides in the [**musicblocks-v4-lib**](https://github.com/sugarlabs/musicblocks-v4-lib/) repository.

 - **musicblocks-v4-lib** is bundled as an _npm_ package and imported as a dependency in